 Concrete floors are relatively easy to clean and maintain when compared to other types of floors.
 The care and maintenance instructions for concrete/cement floors are described below:

 - You can easily vacuum or broom concrete floors to remove visible dust and debris.

-- This can be followed by a damp mop with any PH-neutral cleaner or water to ensure a deeper cleaning.
+- This can be followed by a damp mop with a non-acidic and non-alkali cleaner or water to ensure a deeper cleaning.

-- Spills should be cleaned as soon as possible to avoid any types of stains on the concrete floor.
+- Just like any other flooring, liquid spills should be removed to avoid any types of stains on the concrete floor.

 - Heavy traffic can cause wear and tear to the floor which can be avoided by placing rugs or floor mats in those locations.